binipringle/contracts/_texts/0-outline.md

 ---

-Pacific Gas (p 594) **(really good example of the contextualist approach)**

-d was doing work on p's stuff and damages some of p's stuff (turbine). p repairs and then says d owes them money to indemnify p against all loss resulting from injury to property ... from the contract.
-D agreed to indemnify P against: “all loss ... resulting from injury to property in connection with performance of the K.”

-Did this case involve loss resulting from injury to property? yes
+Pacific Gas (p 594) **(really good example of the contextualist approach)** d was doing work on p's stuff and damages some of p's stuff (turbine). p repairs and then says d owes them money to indemnify p against all loss resulting from injury to property ... from the contract.
+D agreed to indemnify P against: “all loss ... resulting from injury to property in connection with performance of the K.” Did this case involve loss resulting from injury to property? yes.
 Why doesn’t D think they have to pay?
-D says there was loss to property but that's not what we meant. we meant all loss resulting in injury to all third party property in connection with performance of the K."

-Trial court takes formalist approach.
+D says there was loss to property but that's not what we meant. we meant all loss resulting in injury to all third party property in connection with performance of the K." Trial court takes formalist approach.
 Plain meaning of clause is you have to pay.
 Supreme court takes a contextualist approach.
 Introduces extrinsic evidence.

-- How does the court justify the use of that approach?
-- What evidence does D want court to consider?
-- Does the language of the contract have to be ambiguous to justify considering extrinsic evidence?
+Does the language of the contract have to be ambiguous to justify considering extrinsic evidence?
 No it does not.
 There is the key.
 If the language of the contract is clear on its face like in this case, the formalists will not introduce extrinsic evidence, but the contextualist court will allow extrinsic evidence which may have other interpretations within the industry.
 On the other hand, if the language in the contract is vague or ambiguous, both the formalist and contextualist courts will allow extrinsic evidence.

 ---

-phew

----

-I THINK I PROB MISSED SOMETHING HERE - A CLASS OR SOMETHING

----

-# Parol Evidence Rule
+# PER

 Default is that evidence of prior statements leading up to the K is not admissible.